labsyspharm/shell-novice/_episodes/03-create.md

 > file.
 {: .callout}

-`nano` doesn't leave any output on the screen after it exits, but `ls` now shows that we have created a file called `draft.txt`:
+`atom` doesn't leave any output on the screen after it exits, but `ls` now shows that we have created a file called `draft.txt`:

 ~~~